 Upon the delegation’s return to

-The adventures described have no particular focus on glass, yet this and related subjects were discussed in a number of different passages, giving us a unique insight into the material’s place in those societies.
+Glass is not the central theme of his adventures, yet this and related subjects are discussed in a number of different passages, giving us a unique insight into the material’s place in those societies.

 In August of 1634, the group arrived in